brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 2. Just dynamic delimiter?
 3. Both?

 The dynamic delimiter approach is more cryptic.
 The `join` approach arguably has the advantage of making it more clear what the delimiter is and how it's used, whereas in the dynamic delimiter approach it's just... wherever.
-Note that I'm not proposing any way of adding a static delimiter for the same reason that this paper is no longer proposing custom pair/tuple specifiers (see the [pair/tuple section](#pair-and-tuple-specifiers) and then the [static delimiter section](#static-delimiter-for-ranges)).
+I'll discuss [static delimiters](#static-delimiter-for-ranges) shortly.

 The dynamic delimiter approach is also limited to _just_ allowing `charT`, `charT const*`, and `basic_string_view<charT>` (and maybe `basic_string<charT>`) as delimiter types.
 The `fmt::join` approach would allow any type convertible to `basic_string_view<charT>`.
+This is a consequence of `fmt::join` being a function that accepts a `string_view` argument, while going through `format` directly can't do any sort of conversions - we have to use the type-erased arguments, and we simply cannot know if some user-defined type would have been convertible to `string_view`.

 But the dynamic delimiter approach has advantages too.